-- A) In order for candidates to be elected, twenty percent (20%) of all eligible undergraduate students must vote during the Spring General Election. - B) In order for any Constitutional or Fee-Related ballot measure to be valid, twenty percent (20%) of all registered, fee-paying undergraduate students must vote in the Election.
+- A) In order for candidates to be elected, twenty percent (20%) of all eligible undergraduate students must vote during the Spring General Election. - 1) In the event a special election is held, the voter threshold shall be determined by the Election Board. - B) In order for any Constitutional or Fee-Related ballot measure to be valid, twenty percent (20%) of all registered, fee-paying undergraduate students must vote in the Election.
 The number of voters will be computed by counting the total number of ballots cast. - C) In order for an individual ballot measure to be valid, fifteen percent (15%) of all eligible students must vote on that particular ballot measure. - D) In order for a ballot measure to pass, students voting on that measure must vote YES in percentage as defined in the Constitution.
 (Blank ballots will not be computed in the final percentages.) - 1) As stated in Article V.2.
 "All new Associated Students fees must be submitted as a ballot measure to be voted on by the Associated Students in a general or special election, with at least twenty percent (20%) of the Associated Students' Membership voting.
 If a fee is put on the ballot by petition, a vote of fifty percent plus one (50% + 1) shall be necessary for the adoption of the fee.
 If a fee is put on the ballot by a vote of the Senate a vote of sixty percent (60%) shall be necessary for the adoption of the fee." - 2) As stated in Article V.3.
 "Existing lock-in fees must be placed on the ballot for reaffirmation every two (2) years following the adoption of the fee.
 Such fees can only be cancelled with a sixty percent (60%) vote in opposition to the continuation of the fee, with a least twenty (20%) of the Associated Students' Membership voting." - E) In order that a ballot measure be justifiable as a mandate, students must know in advance what their non-voting will mean.
 Therefore, a statement which reads as follows should be submitted to a campus media and should be included in all election publicity: